CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-4-self-hosted-gateway.md

 ![](../../assets/images/apim-app-gateway-deploy-4.png)

 - Select the `Deployment` option from the menu
-  - There are scripts for deploying on Docker and Kuberenetes ... for this lab, we will be using the Docker option
+  - There are scripts for deploying on Docker and Kubernetes ... for this lab, we will be using the Docker option
 - Save the *env.conf* file to your desktop
 - Copy the Docker run command but remove the *-d* parameter ... this is so the logs are displayed to the terminal